upstash/rag-chat/examples/nextjs/vercel-ai-sdk/README.md

-# RAGChat with Solid.js Example
+# RAGChat with Next.js Example

-This project demonstrates how to implement RAGChat (Retrieval-Augmented Generation Chat) using Solid.js.
+This project demonstrates how to implement RAGChat (Retrieval-Augmented Generation Chat) using Next.js route handlers.
 For easy message management, we also use the Vercel AI-SDK.
 This is fully optional and simplifies our example.

 ## Getting started